 PBX stands for private branch exchange.
 It refers to an on-premises phone system that is connected to your building’s landline.
 PBX systems share many characteristics with standard landlines in that their location is fixed, and they use the traditional means of making calls.

-The main difference between a PBX and a single landline is that it can be used by several people.
+The main difference between a PBX and a single landline is that several people can use it.
 PBX systems switch calls between users on the same landlines, meaning there’s no need to have a landline for each user.
 Calls can be made internally within the PBX system or externally where landlines are essentially shared or ‘trunked’.

 What is VoIP?